fullben/java-persistence-benchmark/README.md

 * `jpb.model.full-scale`: Secondary scaling factor of the data model, for development purposes only.
 Setting this to `false` reduces the amount of entities generated per warehouse.
 * `jpb.jpa.*`: Configuration values of the JPA persistence implementation
 * `jpb.ms.*`: Configuration values of the MicroStream persistence implementation

+### Clients

+The main configuration properties for the clients simulated are located in the *User Defined Variables* of the set-up thread group.

+* `server.url`: The url of the targeted server, excluding port and protocol, e.g. `localhost` for a server running on the same machine.
+* `server.port`: The port of the targeted server.
+* `server.protocol`: The protocol of the targeted server, usually either `http` or `https`.
+* `employee.count`: The number of employees to be simulated.
+* `work.duration`: The duration for which employee work will be simulated in milliseconds.

 ## Setup & Usage